 Every company and every market will have different strengths.
-For example, many tech and pharmaceutical companies rely on patent protect for their products.
+For example, many tech and pharmaceutical companies rely on patent protection for their products.
 However, these patents are granted because of people or research, or maybe good acquisitions.
-It is important to know the whys and analyze the strengths.
+It is important to know the reasons why and analyze the strengths.

 This is just as important as knowing the strengths of the company — the weaknesses will tell you the potential downfalls.
 Many times, it can be hard to figure out a company's weaknesses, because most companies work very hard to only show their strengths.